A cat receiving treatment for diabetes.

 Why Does My Cat Need Insulin?

 Insulin is required for food to be properly processed and utilized as energy for the body.
-Insulin lowers the blood sugar after a meal.
-Deficiency of insulin, or an insensitivity of body cells to available insulin, leads to diabetes.
+Insulin lowers blood sugar after a meal.
+Deficiency of insulin, or an insensitivity of body cells to available insulin, leads to sugar diabetes in cats.

 The goal of diabetes treatment is to supplement the insulin to regulate the blood glucose in as close to a normal range as possible.